 A guide to annual filings

-Once your new company has been successfully incorporated, you have a number of filing requirements for Companies House and HMRC to familiarise yourself with.
+Once your new company has been successfully incorporated, you have several filing requirements for Companies House and HMRC to familiarise yourself with.

-Companies House will check the confirmation statement details against the public register and update any changes to shareholders' details and share capital, if required.
+Companies House will check the confirmation statement details against the public register and update any changes to the business activities, the shareholders' details, share capital, and share trading status, if required.
 Other changes should be reported separately and confirmed on the confirmation statement.

 - Company name and number

 - Statement date (the date at which all information is confirmed as being correct)

 - Standard Industrial Classification (SIC) codes (not applicable for LLPs)

 - Share capital table (not applicable for LLPs)

 - Shareholder details (not applicable for LLPs)